 No, a will is specific to the person.
 Although many people leave everything to their spouse unless the predecease them then it go to their heirs.

-Online services that prepare wills sometimes will miss State specific requirements and if you do use them you still have to bring the documents to a notary to get notarized which in many cases costs the same as if we prepared them for you.
+Online services that prepare wills sometimes miss State specific requirements and if you do use them you still have to bring the documents to a notary to get notarized which in many cases costs the same as if we prepared them for you.

 Yes, they would just have to contact the mortgage company to have the loan modified.